polterguy/phosphorusfive/plugins/p5.lambda/README.md

-p5.lambda, the core "programming language" of Phosphorus Five
+The core p5.lambda "non-programming language" of Phosphorus Five
 ===============

-p5.lambda is the core of the "programming language" in Phosphorus Five.
-Although, programming language doesn't quite fit the description, since there is no "language" per se, but only a graph object hierarchy, evaluated through the main execution engine, through the Node class being the execution tree structure, directly evaluated as the execution graph.
+This is the core of the "programming language" of Phosphorus Five.
+Although, programming language, doesn't quite fit the description, since there is no "language" per se, but only an execution tree.

-However, for all practical concerns, it "feels like" a programming language, since it allows you to create code in Hyperlambda, that will be evaluated, and it is Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.
+However, for all practical concerns, it "feels like" a programming language.
+It allows you to create code in Hyperlambda, that will be evaluated as programming instructions.
+It is also Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.

-p5.lambda contains the basic Active Events, that implements the "programming constructs" of Phosphorus Five though.

 ## [eval], the heart of p5.lambda

-The main Active Event in p5.lambda, and most important event in P5, is definitely *[eval]*.
+The main Active Event in p5.lambda, and probably most important event in P5, is definitely *[eval]*.
 With *[eval]*, you can evaluate any Node hierarchy, such as the one illustrated below

 ```
 _x